 Remember those four best practices for writing your ad copy we mentioned above?
 This ad incorporated all four of them!

-In addition to the copy, the image is colorful, vibrant, and both the product and product name are clearly in the picture.
+The copy, the image is colorful, vibrant, and both the product and is clearly pictured.

-The headline likely does exactly as intended — entices people to think about the ability of people to find their business online.
+The headline likely does exactly as intended; it entices people.
 This is extremely important for business owners with an online presence.
 The post text elaborates on this thought, asking prospects if their customers can find them online.
 By adding “when they need you most,” the company does a great job of playing off of people’s emotions.